MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/combine-office-add-in-and-teams-app.md

 ## Introduction

-Office Add-ins are web apps that extend the functionality of Outlook.
+Outlook Add-ins are web apps that extend the functionality of Outlook.
 Some of the things that can be done with an Outlook Add-in:

 - Read and write the content of email messages and meeting invitations, as well as responses, cancellations, and appointments.
 - Read properties of the user's mailbox.